National Security Study Memorandum 200: Named countries

-Thirteen countries are named in the report as particularly problematic with respect to US security interests: India, Bangladesh, Pakistan, Indonesia, Thailand, the Philippines, Turkey, Nigeria, Egypt, Ethiopia, Mexico, Colombia, and Brazil.
-The countries are projected to create 47 percent of all world population growth.
+Thirteen countries are named in the report as particularly high growth rates and simultaneously problematic economic and political conditions to support that growth, and with respect to US security interests: India, Bangladesh, Pakistan, Indonesia, Thailand, the Philippines, Turkey, Nigeria, Egypt, Ethiopia, Mexico, Colombia, and Brazil.
+The countries were projected to create 47 percent of all world population growth.

-It also raises the question of whether the US should consider preferential allocation of surplus food supplies to states deemed constructive in use of population control measures.

 General oversight

 The paper takes a look at worldwide demographic population trends as projected in 1974.

 It is well divided into two major sections: an analytical section and policy recommendations.

 The policy recommendations is divided into two sections.
-A US population strategy and action to create conditions for fertility decline.
-A major concern reiterated in the paper concerns the effect of population on starvation and famine.
+A US population strategy and action to create conditions for decline in fertility growth.
+A major concern reiterated in the memo concerns the effect of population growth and economic development on famine and health.

 "Growing populations will have a serious impact on the need for food especially in the poorest, fastest growing LDCs.[least developed countries] While under normal weather conditions and assuming food production growth in line with recent trends, total world agricultural production could expand faster than population, there will nevertheless be serious problems in food distribution and financing, making shortages, even at today's poor nutrition levels, probable in many of the larger more populous LDC regions.
 Even today 10 to 20 million people die each year due, directly or indirectly, to malnutrition.
 Even more serious is the consequence of major crop failures which are likely to occur from time to time.

 "The most serious consequence for the short and middle term is the possibility of massive famines in certain parts of the world, especially the poorest regions.
 World needs for food rise by 2.5 percent or more per year (making a modest allowance for improved diets and nutrition) at a time when readily available fertilizer and well-watered land is already largely being utilized.
 Therefore, additions to food production must come mainly from higher yields.

 "Countries with large population growth cannot afford constantly growing imports, but for them to raise food output steadily by 2 to 4 percent over the next generation or two is a formidable challenge."